-Ohio GOP lawmakers push to repeal energy bill amid scandal
+Ohio governor reverses course, calls to repeal energy law

-COLUMBUS, Ohio (AP) — THIS IS A BREAKING NEWS UPDATE.
-This story will be updated.

-Ohio Gov. Mike DeWine reversed course Thursday and called for a nuclear bailout energy law to be repealed in the wake of the state’s $60 million bribery scandal, a day after he said he wouldn’t support such a move.
-The Republican governor said he continues to support the policy in the bill, including preserving Ohio’s two nuclear power plants as part of power generation in the state.
+COLUMBUS, Ohio (AP) — Gov. Mike DeWine reversed course on Thursday and called for a nuclear bailout energy law to be repealed and replaced in the wake of a $60 million state bribery scandal implicating one of Ohio’s most powerful politicians.

+The Republican governor said he continues to support the idea behind the law, which stands to give roughly $1 billion to the Ohio’s two nuclear power plants.
+He said it’s important to preserve the facilities’ 1,500 jobs and maintain a balanced approach to power generation in the state.

+But DeWine said the way the law came about tainted it irrevocably.

+On Wednesday, DeWine was adamant that the law shouldn’t be repealed, saying the policy was sound even if the way it was enacted wasn’t.
+The flip-flop was reminiscent of his initial statewide coronavirus mask order in April that he backed away from a day later in the face of widespread criticism.

+“As I thought about this, and just kind of let the whole story sink in,” DeWine said, “it takes awhile to really get it, I guess.”

-But DeWine says the process that created the law “stinks” and is unacceptable.
-DeWine called on lawmakers to revisit the energy debate in a process the public can have confidence in.
-Federal prosecutors allege House Speaker Larry Householder and others accepted bribes to shepherd the energy bill into law.
+Debate over repealing the energy law began Tuesday, following the arrests of Republican House Speaker Larry Householder and four associates in the $60 million case.
+Federal prosecutors allege Householder and others accepted bribes to shepherd the energy bill into law.

-THIS IS A BREAKING NEWS UPDATE.
-This story will be updated.
-AP’s earlier story follows below:
+The governor on Thursday also encouraged lawmakers to move quickly to replace Householder, saying he can no longer function in his job given the charges.

-Mirroring their Democratic colleagues, House Republicans on Thursday launched an effort to repeal a nuclear bailout law and “sanitize” legislative activity as a bribery scandal unfolds over the law’s passage.
+DeWine’s reversal came about two hours after House Republican lawmakers launched an effort to repeal a nuclear bailout law and “sanitize” legislative activity as a bribery scandal unfolds over the law’s passage.

+DeWine also repeatedly defended his legislative director, Dan McCarthy, following a report in The Cincinnati Enquirer that said McCarthy was once president of a dark money group accused of funneling money to Householder during the scheme.

+Prior to that, McCarthy was also a lobbyist for FirstEnergy Corp., whose subsidiary at the time operated the nuclear plants.

+No one in the governor’s office has been contacted by the FBI or the U.S. Department of Justice, DeWine said.
+Referring to McCarthy, he said Thursday: “I have no indication at all that he did anything wrong.”

-Rep. Laura Lanese of suburban Columbus said repealing the bill and starting over is the only way to address state energy policy issues and restore trust following the arrests of Republican House speaker Larry Householder and four associates in the $60 million case.
+Rep. Laura Lanese of suburban Columbus said repealing the energy law and starting over is the only way to address state energy policy issues and restore trust.
 The state should be encouraging renewable energy development in Ohio as part of its overall energy plan, Lanese said.

-“(The House) needs to reassure Ohioans, whether Democrat or Republican, that we are working in their honor,” she said.
+The House “needs to reassure Ohioans, whether Democrat or Republican, that we are working in their honor,” she said.

-Despite the move, Republican Gov. Mike DeWine, who signed the original bill, opposes repealing the law, saying the policy it contains is good regardless of how it was enacted.

-But Lanese and Republican Rep. Rick Carfagna believe the whole bill has been “tainted” by the criminal investigation revealed Wednesday.
+Lanese and Republican Rep. Rick Carfagna believe the whole bill has been “tainted” by the criminal investigation revealed Wednesday.

-The Republican lawmakers were joined at the press conference by Republican Sen. Stephanie Kunze, who came to show her support for the plan to repeal.
+The Republican lawmakers were joined at a Thursday press conference by Republican Sen. Stephanie Kunze, who came to show her support for the plan to repeal.

 “From the beginning, this bill and the intention of this bill were not for Ohio but for a select group,” Kunze said Thursday.
 “It was not about the jobs, it was really a scheme to rip off the taxpayers of Ohio.”